 XIII.
 Gift and Estate Taxes

-- After making gifts to qualified charitable organizations, estates must pay GST on the unrealized inflation-adjusted capital gains for all remaining assets.
-(In return, the existing 40% tax on large estates is abolished.
+- Estates must pay the 20% GST on the unrealized inflation-adjusted capital gains for all assets.
+(In return, the existing 40% tax on large estates is abolished.)

 - Bequests to individuals will be treated like other gifts, but may be spread over five years.
 (The current gift tax exemption is $14,000 per year for each giver and recipient.
 Thus, an estate will be able to give $70,000 tax-free to each recipient.
 Bequests above that limit will be taxed as income to the recipient.)

 - If a trust is established by an estate for a dependent child, payments to or on behalf of the child each year will be treated as gifts until age 25 (with the normal gift tax exemptions, including exemptions for tuition and medical expenses).
 The balance of the trust at age 25 will then be treated as a single bequest, which may be spread over five years.

 - Trusts for severely handicapped or disabled individuals work as above, but have no upper age limit.

 - Gifts to qualified charitable organizations will be neither taxable nor deductible.
 However, the donor or estate must pay the 20% GST on any unrealized inflation-adjusted capital gains before transferring non-cash assets to a charity.

 I will analyze the effects in greater detail in later chapters, but I think it would be useful at this point to provide a quick overview.
 The first important question is the effect of having a higher payroll tax (20% instead of 15.3%) in combination with the CTC, and how that compares with the current system of taxation for most Americans in the lower three quintiles.

 Note: In the graphs below, the X-axis is pre-tax income, and the Y-axis is the corresponding after-tax income.